Florida Phosphate Operations

 Yes.
-The Florida Department of Health (FDOH) has monitored radiation levels on pre- and post-mined lands for nearly 30 years.
-Their monitoring results indicate levels on post-mined lands are within naturally occurring variations in soils and are not considered harmful.
+The Florida Department of Health (FDOH) has monitored radiation levels on pre- and post-mined lands for 30 years.
+Their monitoring results indicate levels on post-mined lands are within naturally occurring variations in soils.

 Additionally, there have been at least two extensive studies regarding the health of phosphate workers (a 1985 study of 3,199 workers over a 23 year period and 22,992 workers over a 43 year period).
 Neither study linked an increase in cancer or other diseases to workplace exposures in the phosphate industry.